-- The millets-based meals formulated in this study were nutritionally superior to fortified rice-based meals being served in the schools. - 50% more growth than the growth of the control group, observed in just 3 months in the children being fed the millets-based meals as compared to those eating fortified rice-based meals. (see table A, page 4) - The children rated the meals 4.5 or higher out of 5 for taste; this included even little millet served as rice. (see table B, page 4)
+- The millets-based meals formulated in this study were nutritionally superior to fortified rice-based meals being served in the schools. - 50% faster growth was observed in just 3 months in the children being fed the milletsbased meals as compared to those eating fortified rice-based meals. (see table A, page 4) - The children rated the meals 4.5 or higher out of 5 for taste; this included even little millet served as rice. (see table B, page 4)